Duchy of Opole: History

 Duke Bolesław III Wrymouth had restored Polish fortunes to some extent but having endured terrific internal strife, he decreed in his will (1138) that the Polish kingdom would be better divided into four hereditary principalities for each of his four sons as a kind of family federation.
-One became Duke of Greater Poland (around Gniezno), another Silesia, another Lesser Poland (around Kraków), another, half-heathen Masovia.
+One became Duke of Greater Poland (around Gniezno), another Silesia, another Lesser Poland (around Kraków), another, Masovia.
 The rising local magnates, dowered with estates, preferred provincial princes.
 But the division of loyalties among these princes brought on a long period of dynastic struggle, intrigue, and national weakness.
 By this time Silesia had been divided into sixteen minuscule principalities and was finally annexed by Bohemia.
 Civil wars followed which encouraged foreign intervention.
 Boleslaus IV (1146–1173) submitted (1157) as vassal of Frederick I, Holy Roman Emperor.
 The disputes, however, continued.

 Duke Bolesław I the Tall and his younger brother Mieszko I Tanglefoot divided the territory among themselves into the two duchies of Wrocław and Racibórz.
 Bolesław originally had the intention to bequest the Duchy of Wrocław as a whole to his son of his second marriage Henry I the Bearded, which caused the protest of his eldest son Jarosław.
 After a long-term dispute in 1172 the Duchy of Opole was formed with Jarosław becoming the first duke.
 In turn he was obliged to an ecclesiastical career and became Bishop of Wrocław in 1198.

 When Duke Jarosław died in 1201, the Opole lands reverted to his still living father Bolesław and were briefly incorporated into the Duchy of Wrocław.
 Bolesław himself however died shortly afterwards and in 1202 Opole was taken by his brother Duke Mieszko I Tanglefoot of Racibórz, who merged it with his duchy, creating the united Upper Silesian Duchy of Opole and Racibórz.